mscharley/ruby-skype/README.md

 OS X integration should be possible, however I don't have a Mac to test/develop with.
 If you want to help out, then look at the `Skype::Communication::*` classes. `Skype::Communication::Protocol` is the base interface you need to implement.
+See [GH-8][gh-8] for more information.
 Any help would be greatly appreciated!

 Documentation
 -------------